Preference-based Pure Exploration: Algorithm Design: PreTS

 \begin{lemma}[Confidence Ball] For any $t \in \mathbb{N}$ and $c(t,\delta)$ is defined in Equation~\eqref{eqn:confidence-set}, we have $\mP\left(M \notin \confball \right) \le \delta$. \end{lemma} Thus, we can now formalise the corresponding Chernoff-stopping rule as

-Given the estimates $\hat{M}_t$ constructed using Equation~\eqref{eqn:m-estimate}, the problem in Equation~\eqref{eqn:chernoff-stopping} can be solved efficiently.
+Given the estimates $\hat{M}_t$, the problem in Equation~\eqref{eqn:chernoff-stopping} can be solved efficiently.
 Next, we show that upon stopping with Equation~\eqref{eqn:chernoff-stopping}, PreTS returns the true Pareto Front $\pftrue$ with probability $1-\delta$.
 Let $\pfestm$ denote the estimated Pareto Front at time $t$, which is constructed using estimates $\hat{M}_t$.
 Then at stopping time $\tau$, we have

 where, the last inequality is true due to Theorem~\ref{thm:stopping-time}, a concentration result on the KL-divergence with preference projected mean rewards. \begin{theorem} For all $\rho \ge (K+1)$, $z \in \cC$ and $t \in \mN$, we have that: